diegorhoger/stoic-mentor/DOCUMENTATION.md

 - Authentic Stoic wisdom that maintains the distinctive voice of each philosopher
 - Seamless fallback to reliable mock responses if API issues occur

+### Implemented Voice Activity Detection (VAD)

+**Change**: Added Voice Activity Detection to automatically stop recording when the user stops speaking.

+**Rationale**: The previous implementation required users to manually stop recording after speaking, which created an unnatural conversation flow.
+The new VAD system provides a more intuitive experience by detecting silence and automatically transitioning from listening to processing.

+**Implementation Details**:
+- Created a new `useVoiceActivityDetection` hook that monitors audio levels
+- Added silence detection logic with configurable thresholds stored in constants
+- Integrated VAD with the existing `useMicStream` hook
+- Configured the conversation UI to display VAD status to users
+- Added safeguards to prevent premature silence detection:
+  - Minimum speaking time before silence detection activates
+  - Consecutive silent frames required to trigger silence detection
+  - Configurable silence threshold and timeout duration

+**Technical Approach**:
+1. The `useVoiceActivityDetection` hook takes the current audio level as input
+2. When audio level falls below the silence threshold for a specified duration, it triggers a callback
+3. The silence timeout only starts after a minimum speaking time to avoid false triggers
+4. Visual feedback in the UI shows when VAD is active

+**Impact**: Users now experience:
+- More natural conversation flow without needing to manually stop recording
+- Automatic transition from speaking to processing
+- Reduced confusion about when to stop speaking
+- Visual feedback showing when VAD is active and monitoring their speech

 ### Enhanced Stoic Mentor Prompts

 **Change**: Reimplemented the mentor prompt system to provide more immersive, emotionally supportive responses that authentically reflect the distinct voices of each Stoic mentor.